MarcelRobeer/explabox/paper/paper.md

   - name: School of Law, Utrecht University, The Netherlands
     index: 3
     ror: 04pp8hn57
-date: 13 March 2025
+date: 29 August 2025
 bibliography: paper.bib
 ---

 # Summary

-`Explabox` is an open-source toolkit for transparent and responsible machine learning (ML) development and usage.
-It promotes explainable, fair, and robust models using a four-step strategy: *explore*, *examine*, *explain* and *expose*.
-These model-agnostic steps transform complex `ingestibles` (models, data) into interpretable `digestibles`, covering descriptive statistics, performance, local/global explanations, and robustness, security and fairness assessments.
-Implemented in Python, `Explabox` supports multiple interaction modes, helping developers/testers operationalize explainability, fairness, auditability, and security.
-The initial release focuses on text data/models, with expansion planned.
+Developed to meet the practical machine learning (ML) auditing requirements of the Netherlands National Police, `Explabox` is an open-source Python toolkit that implements a standardized four-step analysis workflow: *explore*, *examine*, *explain* and *expose*.
+The framework transforms models and data (*ingestibles*) into interpretable reports and visualizations (*digestibles*), covering everything from data statistics and performance metrics to local/global explanations, and sensitivity testing for fairness, robustness and security.
+Designed for developers, testers, and auditors, `Explabox` operationalizes the entire audit lifecycle in a reproducible manner.
+The initial release is focused on text classification and regression models, with plans for future expansion.
 Code and documentation are available open-source at [https://explabox.readthedocs.io](https://explabox.readthedocs.io/en/stable).

 # Statement of need

-Responsible and transparent Machine Learning (ML) development and usage has become crucial.
-High-stakes decisions can significantly impact individuals and society, with severe consequences potentially stemming from biases or errors.
-For example, the EU AI Act requires high-risk systems to be tested, documented, and assessed before practical application [@Edwards2022].
-However, operationalizing transparency (explainable ML) and testing model behavior (fairness, robustness, and security auditing) remains difficult due to the myriad techniques and their learning curves.
-We devised a four-step analysis strategy&mdash;*explore*, *examine*, *explain*, and *expose*&mdash;to ensure holistic model transparency and testing.
-The open-source `Explabox` offers these analyses through well-documented, reproducible steps.
-Data scientists gain a unified, model-agnostic approach, developed and used in a high-stakes environment, applicable to any text classifier/regressor.

-`Explabox` was developed in an organizational environment where models and data are analyzed repeatedly, and where internal and external stakeholders have varying explanatory needs and preferred formats.
-Several related tools exist, such as `AIX360` [@Arya2019], `alibi` explain [@Klaise2021], `dalex` [@Baniecki2021], `CheckList` [@Ribeiro2020], and `AIF360` [@Bellamy2018].
-However, these tools may be incompatible with recent Python versions (3.8&ndash;3.12), have restricted functionality (testing or explainability focus), lack reproducibility, or lack flexibility communicating results. `Explabox` is an open-source Python toolkit supporting responsible ML development with minimal workflow disruption for practitioners addressing this gap.
-Its four-step strategy applies to existing data/models and acts as a hub connecting research and best practices.
+In high-stakes environments like law enforcement, machine learning (ML) models are subject to intense scrutiny and must comply with emerging regulations like the EU AI Act [@Edwards2022]. `Explabox` was developed to address the operational challenges of ML auditing at the Netherlands National Police, where models for text classification/regression require standardized, reproducible, and holistic evaluation to satisfy diverse stakeholders&mdash;from developers and internal auditors to legal and ethical oversight bodies.
+Existing tools, while powerful, were often fragmented, focusing on a single aspect of analysis (e.g., only explainability or testing) and lacking a unified framework for conducting a complete audit from data exploration to final reporting.

+To solve this workflow problem, we developed Explabox around a four-step analysis strategy&mdash;*explore*, *examine*, *explain* and *expose*&mdash;inspired by similar conceptualizations of the analytical process [@Biecek2021].
+While comprehensive libraries like `OmniXAI` [@Yang2022] offer a broad, multi-modal collection of explainers and `dalex` [@Baniecki2021] provides a mature, research-driven framework for model exploration, `Explabox` was developed to fill a specific operational gap.
+Practitioners seeking to conduct a full audit in a model-agnostic manner often have to combine multiple, highly-specialized libraries, such as `AIF360` [@Bellamy2018] for fairness metrics, `alibi explain` [@Klaise2021] or `AIX360` [@Arya2019] for local explanations, and `CheckList` [@Ribeiro2020] for behavioral testing.

+This fragmentation introduces significant challenges, particularly regarding *reproducibility* and *flexibility in communicating results*. `Explabox` addresses the reproducibility challenge by providing a unified pipeline that not only offers centralized control over random seeds, but also tracks the specific data subsets and parameters used for each function call, ensuring full traceability.
+Furthermore, it provides flexibility through our *digestible* object system, which is designed to generate outputs tailored to diverse stakeholders.
+By integrating these critical components into a single, cohesive workflow, `Explabox` provides a practical framework that enhances the efficiency and methodological rigor of the ML auditing lifecycle, making it directly applicable to other high-stakes domains where model validation is critical, such as finance, healthcare, and law.

 # Explore, Examine, Explain & Expose your ML models

 `Explabox` transforms opaque *ingestibles* into transparent *digestibles* through four types of *analyses* to enhance explainability and aid fairness, robustness, and security audits.

 ## Ingestibles
 Ingestibles provide a unified model/data import interface, where layers abstract away access (\autoref{fig:layers}) to allow optimized processing. `Explabox` uses `instancelib` [@instancelib] for fast model/data encapsulation.
-The model can be any Python `Callable` containing a regression or (binary and multi-class) classification model. `scikit-learn` or `onnx` models (e.g., PyTorch, TensorFlow/Keras) import directly with optimizations and automatic input/output interpretation.
+The model can be any Python `Callable` containing a regression or (binary and multi-class) classification model.
+While this interface is model-agnostic, the current release provides data handling and analysis modules optimized specifically for text-based tasks. `scikit-learn` or `onnx` models (e.g., PyTorch, TensorFlow/Keras) import directly with optimizations and automatic input/output interpretation.
 Data can be automatically downloaded, extracted and loaded.
 Data inputs include `NumPy`/`Pandas`/`huggingface`, raw files (e.g., HDF5, CSV or TSV), and (compressed) file folders.
 Data can be subdivided into named splits (e.g., train-test-validation), and instance vectors and tokens can be precomputed (and optionally saved) for fast inferencing.

 ![Logical separation of `Explabox` into layers with interfaces.\label{fig:layers}](figure1.png){width=50%}